e1miran/Now-Playing-Serato/docs/requests.rst

 #.
 Wait a few moments for the software to pick a new one.
 (It does not do it immediately.)
 #.
 The track should get replaced with a different one.
 #.
 If it is still not desired, repeat this process as many times as necessary.

+The software will keep track of which artists have been played during Roulette.
+It will try to avoid repeating the same artist in the same DJ session.
+If it runs out or cannot pick one a non-duplicate fast enough, it will still offer up a duplicate artist.

   NOTE: There is no notification to users that Respin has been selected.